nbgallery/nbgallery.github.io/ourstory.md

 nbgallery has been under active development since November of 2015, and has been in regular use since early 2016.
 A big push for our efforts in 2017 is to improve the “discoverability” of notebooks in nbgallery.
 We have two areas of focus here - the first is in a recommendation system that can operate on code-based notebooks written in multiple languages.
 The second is a system to measure a notebook’s “health” which can identify which notebooks have gone “stale” and no longer run as expected.
 Combined, these efforts can help improve the ability for a user to easily discover and use the most relevant notebook to their needs.

 Ultimately, the value we see for this effort is empowering users from a wide-variety of backgrounds to create their own analytic solutions.
 While users without computer programming experience might initially balk at the thought of writing or executing code-based analytics, we found Jupyter's web-based Notebook to be a very approachable platform.
 And nbgallery and its intuitive integration with Jupyter makes it easier for non-technical users across an enterprise to discover and use Notebook-based analytics of interest - allowing them to mix and match pieces of code for their own purpose from other well-vetted notebooks.

-# Jupyter-Docker

-One of our use-cases involves the use of personal ephemeral (i.e. short-lived) compute environments.
-As a result, the time and speed it takes to install Jupyter within that environment was a very important factor to us.
-To address this we have developed a minimal [Jupyter Docker image (<250MBs)](https://hub.docker.com/r/nbgallery/jupyter-alpine/) based on Alpine Linux.
-This minimal image offers a dozen language kernels, most of which are installed dynamically when the user tries to open a new notebook in that language.
-This avoids potentially ballooning the size of the image by trying to “bake in” each and every language kernel.

-To maintain such a small image we also couldn’t include every possible language library that an analytic author might need.
-Since many notebooks do require language libraries, we’ve created capabilities for both [Python](https://github.com/nbgallery/ipydeps) and [Ruby](https://github.com/nbgallery/iruby-dependencies) to allow language and OS dependencies to be installed on the fly when a user runs the notebook.
-This means that users operating in these ephemeral environments do not have to know how to install packages from the command line in order to successfully execute the code within a nbgallery-hosted notebook.